 Mana Foundational Pillars

-- Community Centeredness - Sharing meaningful interactions with one another.
-Students can practice acceptance, tolerance, collaboration, and a shared respect for others that they can pass on and model for the surrounding community and future generations.
+- Community Centeredness - Practice acceptance, tolerance, collaboration, and a shared respect for others that they can pass on and model for the surrounding community and future generations.

 For more information on these services and programs contact: